bebzbzbz/Tip-Calculator-Project/README.md

 <p>I created this project as a participant of a boot camp for web development focusing on React and Typescript.
 It was developed on the fourth day of practicing Typescript with Visual Studio Code using HTML, CSS and Typescript.</p>

 <p>The goal of this project was to build our first functional project using Typescript functions.
-The result is a calculator with a fun interface, with functions to calculate an operation and continue calculating with the result, clear the result and delete the last number.</p>
+This project means to calculate a fair tip depending on the quality of service, total bill and amount of people sharing it.</p>

 <img src="./img/tips_screen2.png" alt="Project Screenshot">